nforgeio-actions/environment/README.md

 **INTERNAL USE ONLY:** This GitHub action is not intended for general use.
 The only reason why this repo is public is because GitHub requires it.

-GitHub Action that loads JOBRUNNER system environment variables into the current job.

-These are the system variables currently loaded by the action:
+Loads the values of important JOBRUNNER system environment variables into the current job as well as the process' environment.
+Here's the list of variables we're currently loading:
 ```
 COMPUTERNAME
 NF_REPOS